Clifton893/100-days-of-code/log.md

 ## Log

+### Day 85: January 10, 2022
+- No code; worked my part-time job and studied hard for a technical interview tomorrow.

 ### Day 84: January 09, 2022
 - Wrote a function, using the [Colorgram](https://pypi.org/project/colorgram.py/) package, to extract the colors from a jpg image and store it as a list of tuples.
 - Using Turtle Graphics, wrote an algorithm to draw dot art (ala Damien Hirst) using random tuples from the extracted list of colors.